jpdery/moobile-core-doc/Source/Component/Component.md

 ### removeClass(name) {#removeClass}

-Removes a CSS class from this component's element.
+Removes the specified CSS class from this component's element.

 #### Parameters: